jmhthethird/jmhthethird.github.io/_posts/2017-07-12-ansible-check_mode.markdown

   register: app_id
 {% endhighlight %}

 And this worked great!
-It took away me having to manually grabbing an app id from a server, it stores it dynamically so I can reference it later and it removed me having to manually put that app id in my vars for the Ansible run.
+It took away me having to manually grab an app id from a server, it stores it dynamically so I can reference it later and it removed me having to manually put that app id in my vars for the Ansible run.

-Downside was the `--check` mode in Ansible skips shell commands by default as they often change things on the host system.
+The downside was the `--check` mode in Ansible skips shell commands by default as they often change things on the host system.

 So long story short you can tell a given task to not honor the `check` mode flag and to run anyway with `check_mode: no`.